swlaschin/fsharpforfunandprofit.com/installing-and-using/index.md

         printfn "USAGE: [url] [targetfile]"
 {% endhighlight %}

-Don’t worry about how the code works right now.
-It’s pretty crude anyway, and a better example would add error handling, and so on.
+Don't worry about how the code works right now.
+It's pretty crude anyway, and a better example would add error handling, and so on.

 To run this script, open a command window in the same directory and type: